2. Historical survey, 1:11-2:14

 meta + acc. "after" - after [three years].
 Temporal use of the preposition.

-iJstorhsai (iJstorew) aor. inf. "to get acquainted with" - to get to know [Cephas].
+iJstorhsai (iJstorew) aor. inf. "to get acquainted with" - [i went up to jerusalem] to get to know [cephas].
 The infinitive here introduces a purpose clause, "in order to ..."
-Possibly in the sense of visiting for the purpose of getting information, or simply just to "meet", cf. Acts 9:26-30.
+Possibly in the sense of visiting for the purpose of getting information, or simply just to "meet", cf., Acts 9:26-30.
 "I went up to have an interview with Peter", Bruce.

-proV + acc. "with" - to, toward [him fifteen days].
+proV + acc. "with" - [and i stayed] to, toward [him fifteen days].
 Expressing the not so common sense of association, "with", as NIV.

 Some commentators argue that the opening clause, a negated pronoun with a genitive noun, is indefinite, such that Paul is not specifically saying that he saw only Peter.
 "Apart from the apostles I saw no one but James, the Lord's brother", Trudinger.
 It is more likely that Paul is stressing the fact that the only apostle he met was Peter, and as an afterthought includes James, and therefore it is not possible to argue that he was instructed by the apostles in the gospel, which instruction, it is claimed, he has now deviated from.